Dating changed during the pandemic; apps are following suit :: WRAL.com

 "Grindr is like, 'I like you, you like me, you’re within 100 meters of me, I’m going to come over,'” said Rosales, who works at the popular British coffee chain Pret.

 Ocean, 26, a drag artist and photographer in Berlin, turned to the live video feature of a LGBTQ+ app called Taimi to make friends across the world during the pandemic.
 Having two-to-five minute video chats with strangers from places like the Philippines or parts of the U.S. was “amazing,” she said.
-Ocean's given name is Kai Sistemich; she identifies as a woman when in drag.
+Ocean's given name is Kai Sistemich; she uses she/her pronouns when in drag.

 She said she'll continue using the feature post-pandemic, especially while she’s doing solo activities like cooking, or getting ready before going out to party.

-Note: This story has been corrected to refer to Ocean's pronoun use rather than her gender identification.